rpsjr/maintainer-tools/Migration-Launchpad-→-GitHub.md

    Follow this example for README.md: https://github.com/OCA/connector

-7. Set all the modules of the master branches to `"installable": False`:
+7. Set all the modules of the 8.0 branches to `"installable": False`:

         grep installable */__openerp__.py -l | xargs sed  "s/[\"|']installable[\"|']: True/'installable': False/" -i